laserjobs/sha256sw/README.md

 must therefore leave the 15-round working-state output unchanged.

-This provides a useful boundary test for benchmark implementations and message word accounting.
+This provides a useful boundary test for benchmark implementations and message-word accounting.

 ---